wimmer-k/Nilsson/README.md

 ### Advanced options

-The range and number of delta values can be changed with the options "-Nd" and "-r", for example for a range of deformations delta = [-0.5,0.5] with 10 points on each prolate and obalte side use:
+The range and number of delta values can be changed with the options "-Nd" and "-r", for example for a range of deformations delta = [-0.5,0.5] with 10 points on each prolate and oblate side use:
 ```
 ./nilsson.py -N 2 -Nd 10 -r 0.5
 ```

-As defaul the calulation is performed with standard values for kappa and mu, which are reproducing the usual ordering and spacing of level for delta=0.
-In order to change the values for kappa and mu use the argmuments "-k" or "--kappa" and "-m" or "--mu".
+As default the calculation is performed with standard values for kappa and mu, which are reproducing the usual ordering and spacing of level for delta=0.
+In order to change the values for kappa and mu use the arguments "-k" or "--kappa" and "-m" or "--mu".

 ```
 ./nilsson.py -N 3 -k 0.04 -m 0.55
 ```

+For the calculation of g-factors, the value of gR, typically Z/A, and the quenching factor can be set with "-gR" or "--gfactR" and "-q" or "--gquench", respectively.

+If you want to switch off the DeltaN=2 couplings, use the option "-ndN2" or "--no-deltaN2"

 ### Saving the results

 The results of the calculation can be saved as a plain text file using the argument "-w" or "--write".
-Currently, this only works for the energy diagram

 ```
-./nilsson.py -n 2 -w nilsson_diagram_N2.dat
+./nilsson.py -N 2 -w nilsson_diagram_N2.dat
 ```

+For batch calculations, where the graphical output is not desired, the option "-noplot" can be used in combination with "-w" to just write the calculation results to a file.